ArdanaLabs/ardana-dollar/utxo-design/conventions.md

 if the value in `txInfoMint` corresponding to this key is non-zero.
 This gives us proof that this user-chosen script ran and validated the transaction.

+## Common cost centers

+`CostCenterDatum "vault"` contains the `dUSD` gained from users repaying their interest.